Anthrocon/www/content/charity-event-rules/index.md

 ### All items

 - All items will go on display.
 - Auction items will be auctioned on Sunday.
-Winners of raffle items will be determined after Dealers Room hours on Saturday, with results posted on Sunday.&nbsp;Due to the quantity of participants, the raffle drawing is not a public event.
+Winners of raffle items will be determined after Dealers Room hours on Saturday, with results posted on Sunday.
+Due to the quantity of participants, the raffle drawing is not a public event.
 - Salable valuation is determined at the event representative's discretion.
 - Items for the Auction must be one-of-a-kind, unique items at the current Anthrocon that are not available in the Art Show or Dealers' Room.
 Items for the Raffle do not need to be unique.
 - All items should be in new or like-new condition.